 It got toxic and was unhealthy.
 It was more dependency than anything else, but six months on I’m still really struggling with it.
 We go back and forth between trying to be friends and not speaking, and even now it’s up and down almost every day.
 Even though we’re both moving on/trying to move on in new datingships, it’s hard when it’s your best friend and there are still feelings there.
 Hanging out is hard and not speaking is even harder.
 What should I do? – R

 So many details are left out of this wild scenario – who was the ex you were in love with?
 How did it end?
 You dated your best friend?!
 And it was the first same sex experience for you both?!?
 Were the feelings brewing over time?
 O-m-g… did you always have feelings for each other?
 Why are you just now exploring this side of your sexuality?
 Did your friend want the breakup?
 Is that person still in love with you?
 And what’s going to happen next?!?

-At first reading your situation sounds like the making of a bittersweet indie film: Two best friends who finally accept the romantic connection they share, each one confronting his or her own true sexual identity… AND YET, tragedy strikes and life pulls them apart… will the friendship ever be the same?
+At first reading your situation sounds like the making of a bittersweet indie adult film like you could find on sites like Nu Bay and others: Two best friends who finally accept the romantic connection they share, each one confronting his or her own true sexual identity… AND YET, tragedy strikes and life pulls them apart… will the friendship ever be the same?
 But your life isn’t a movie, is it?
 And I have a suspicion that this relationship was started to be just that – a wild, emotionally intense distraction from some very real pain points in your life.

 Piecing through your message it became clear you’re dealing with three separate issues here.
 The first is your Relationship Problem.
 You ended a serious relationship with a person you were in love with and immediately jumped into another relationship.
 Putting aside that the new relationship was with your best friend, the fact that you didn’t allow yourself time to process the major emotional event that had just happened to you is a red flag.